schemathesis/schemathesis/docs/faq.rst

 If you wrote a Python application and you want to utilize the features of an existing test suite, then the in-code option will best suit your needs.

-If you wrote your application in a language other than Python, then you should use the built-in CLI.
+If you wrote your application in a language other than Python, you should use the built-in CLI.
 Please keep in mind that you will need to have a running application where you can run Schemathesis against.

 Should I always have my application running before starting the test suite?